An ancient, 2004 trailer for Tamriel Rebuilt by Prometheus, featuring theme music by Dragonfly.

 Through 2021, the scope unwittingly grew to include an overhaul of Bal Oyra, the isle of Althoa, the entire northeastern coast of the Inner Sea and the creation or a full rebuild of roughly a hundred interiors.
 Several new 3D models and textures needed to be created and it became increasingly clear that the NPCs and quests required reworks of a similar level – in short, Taniquetil’s project grew into a full expansion, soon dubbed the “Embers of Empire.”
-Happily, there seemed to have been a pent-up enthusiasm for overhaul work among the developers – now in Spring 2022, the exteriors, interiors, NPCs and dialogue can be considered complete and quests are well on their way.
-The formerly disappointing Imperial cities which TR developers once cautioned players against visiting are now on track to becoming some of TR’s best content.
-Of course, the awkward situation is that now two full expansions are simultaneously waiting for their quests to be finished.
+Happily, there seemed to have been a pent-up enthusiasm for overhaul work among the developers – in Summer 2022, the exteriors, interiors, NPCs and dialogue were considered nearly complete and quests were well on their way.
+The formerly disappointing Imperial cities which TR developers once cautioned players against visiting were now on track to becoming some of TR’s best content.
+Of course, the awkward situation was that now two full expansions are simultaneously waiting for their quests to be finished.

 The red, canyon-laced Shipal-Shin forms Morrowind’s border with Cyrodiil and Argonia.
 Exterior work by Chef, Phenoix12, Nemon, mojo187 and joanasc.